Table of content

 Option 1 - Freemium Model

 The freemium model allows users to sign up for free with many of the basic features available.
 However, access to premium services is only available for paying members.
-LinkedIn, a social media platform for professionals, charges a premium fee for access to tools like InMail and job-matching service.
+LinkedIn, a social media platform for professionals, charges a premium fee for access to tools like InMail and job-matching services.

 Option 2 - Advertising Model

 Many social media rely on advertising for revenue.
 Apps like Facebook and Instagram are based on this model.
-The strategy is rapidly to grow the user base, and use a data-driven approach to target users with relevant ads.
+The strategy is to rapidly grow the user base and use a data-driven approach to target users with relevant ads.

 Social media apps need to collect personal information like age, gender, location, and interests to be attractive for advertisers to be successful.
 Of course, traffic volume also plays a vital role in how advertisers are willing to pay for advertising on the platform.

 TikTok, which boasts over 800 million active users, allows various forms of advertisements, including cleverly inserting sponsored videos on its ‘For You’ feed.
+By the way, read our article on how to build an app like TikTok.

-Step 5: Engage With A User-Friendly And Intuitive Design
+5. Engage With A User-Friendly And Intuitive Design

 This is where startups ought to put all the data from earlier research into good use.
 User experience will determine the success or failure of new social media apps.
 Startups must have a good grasp of user expectations and tailor the app accordingly.